Lord-Cinders/CS_Resources/README.md

 # CS_Resources
-a curated list of links to CS resources
+a curated list of links to CS resources. (feel free to contribute in anyway)

 ## Computer Science roapmaps
 - https://github.com/ossu/computer-science